tmbdev-archive/webdataset-examples/imagenet/README.md

-A small demonstration of using WebDataset with ImageNet.
+# A small demonstration of using WebDataset with ImageNet.

-This is just to illustrate how WebDataset works.
-The ImageNet dataset is small enough that you don't need to use it.
+This is a small repo illustrating how to use WebDataset on ImageNet.

-Nevertheless, this code may be useful, for example, if you want to store your data on one machine and train from another.
+There are environments in which this code is useful and leads to speedups, but its primary purpose is just to give an example of WebDataset on a familiar problem.

 # Python